 Eugene ‘thirtytwoteeth’ Andruszczenko (of Game Boy Zero – Handheld Edition fame) posted a neat idea to help your Raspberry Pi Zero take jumper wires without soldering.
-He threaded fishing line through the 40 hole header, making an interference fit for male header pins.
+He threaded fishing line through the 40 hole header, making an interference fit for header pins.
 I tried it with 0.38 mm Trilene, which worked rather well.

 Well, that was easy!

 Since the Verbal Machines VM-CLAP1 sensor is an open collector type — that is, it sinks current when triggered — it behaves like a simple button to gpiozero, the Raspberry Pi Python GPIO library.
 If you attach a callback function to the sensor’s when_pressed event, your Python script will call that function every time it registers a clap.

 VM-CLAP1: Raspberry Pi: ========= ============= GND → GND PWR → 3V3 OUT → GPIO 4

 This example code just prints clap! when the board picks up a 👏:

 #!/usr/bin/env python3 # -*- coding: utf-8 -*- # Raspberry Pi gpiozero test for # Verbal Machines VM-CLAP1 clap sensor # scruss - 2017-06 # # Wiring: # # VM-CLAP1: Raspberry Pi: # ========= ============= # GND → GND # PWR → 3V3 # OUT → GPIO 4 from gpiozero import Button from signal import pause def clapping(): print("clap!") clap = Button(4) clap.when_pressed = clapping pause()

 This is a trivial example, but at least it shows that anything you can do with a button, you can also do with this hand-clap sensor.